 NEMO boasts the integrated fly design and lighter materials cut the tent’s weight by up to 20 percent compared to double-wall tents with similar architecture (e.g., Mountain Hardwear Trango 2 and The North Face Mountain 25).
 The Chogori 2P comes in as much as 1 pound lighter when packed, at 7 pounds 7 ounces.

 At the same time, the Chogori 2P’s 36.3 square feet of floor space felt roomy for a two-person tent.
 And the slightly bowed-out sides created plenty of room for gear and other items.
 The 39-inch ceiling let my partner and I (both around 6 feet tall) sit completely upright to play cards during a storm.

 Plus, the 11.7-square-foot front vestibule includes a window and is plenty big enough to stay dry and boot up inside.
 To truly enjoy the comfort and space, though, you’ll need to find (or dig) a slightly larger tent platform.
 But for me, it was worth the extra effort.

 Final Word: The Ideal Mountain Siege Shelter

 The Chogori isn’t designed for light-and-fast alpine strikes where encountering weather is an unfortunate suffer-fest.
 It also might not fit on tiny alpine ledges or pack as small or light as any other four-season tent.

 But for climbs in questionable weather, or when a little more comfort is preferred, its double-wall design vastly increases waterproofing and breathability.

-And at $700, the Chogori sits at nearly the same price as similar tents.
-It’s comparable to the best double-wall tents with its relatively light weight, simple design, and superior setup in adverse conditions.
+And at $750, the Chogori sits at nearly the same price as similar tents.
+It’s comparable to the best double-wall tents with its relatively lightweight, simple design, and superior setup in adverse conditions.
 NEMO’s Chogori is an extremely capable, versatile, all-around mountaineering and expedition tent.